 Here's what we can confirm:

 The Free tier being discontinued offered up to 500 managed resources, 1 concurrent run, basic Sentinel/OPA policy enforcement (1 policy set, 1 mandatory policy), and 1 self-hosted agent.
-For small teams and individual practitioners, it was a viable way to use Terraform Cloud without cost.
+For small teams and individual practitioners, it was a workable way to use Terraform Cloud for free.

-HashiCorp's email raised more questions than it answered.
-Several critical details remain unclear:
+When the announcement landed, HashiCorp's email raised more questions than it answered.
+Most have since been resolved:

-This announcement doesn't exist in isolation.
-It's part of a clear pattern of restrictions that has accelerated since IBM's acquisition of HashiCorp closed in late 2024:
+This announcement didn't come out of nowhere.
+It's part of a clear pattern of restrictions that has picked up since IBM's acquisition of HashiCorp closed in late 2024:

 | Date | Event |